Aarkan1/java-express/src/main/resources/public/collection-docs.md

 **ENABLE_WATCHER**

-This starts an WebSocket endpoint in the database that will send a WebSocket when a change happens.
+This starts an `WebSocket` endpoint in the database that will send *watchData* when a change happens.

+**WatchData** is an object containing *model*, *event*, *data*.
+- *model*: The collection that were triggered
+- *event*: The event that was triggered, 'insert', 'update' or 'delete'
+- *data*: List of items that are related to the change

 To listen to these events on the client you have to create a connection to `'ws://<hostname>:<port>/watch-collections'` with `WebSocket`.